Pierre Georges

-Pierre Georges (21 January 1919 – 27 December 1944), better known as Colonel Fabien, was one of the two members of the French Communist Party who perpetrated the first assassinations of German personnel during the Occupation of France during the Second World War.
+Pierre Georges (21 January 1919 – 27 December 1944), better known as Colonel Fabien, was one of the two members of the French Communist Party who perpetrated the first assassinations of German personnel during the Nazi Occupation of France in the Second World War.

 Life

-Pierre Georges was born to a baker's family on 21 January 1919 in Paris.
+Pierre Georges was born into a baker's family on 21 January 1919 in Paris.
 He fought for the Republican side during the Spanish Civil War until the end of the International Brigades in 1939.
 In 1940, Georges joined the French Resistance in the Francs-Tireurs et Partisans, at the time still largely operating by sabotaging German equipment in France.